iOS 15 and iPadOS 15 will be available to download sooner than you think

 To make sure your device is ready to update to these latest versions, backup your data by going to Settings > AppleID name > iCloud > iCloud Backup > Backup Now.

-Once they're both available on September 20, go to Settings > General > Software Update and it should be ready to download and install.
+Once Apple announces that iOS 15 and iPadOS 15 are available to download, go to Settings > General > Software Update and it should be ready to download and install.

 - Sign up for our newsletter